top of page

 Ty & Masami Smith—Third Set of Hands to Care for NAICCO (2011 to Present)

 Masami Smith, NAICCO Executive Director, and Ty Smith, NAICCO Project Director, manage the affairs at NAICCO today.
 Both are tribally enrolled members of The Confederated Tribes of Warm Springs (Oregon); where they were both born and raised.
-They are married with three children and two grandchildren and have been by each other’s side for 30+ years.
 Together, they have chosen to combine their life experiences and education to seek out the best possible ways to give back to their Native People, both in Ohio and around Indian Country.

-To learn more about NAICCO read the following article:
+To learn more about NAICCO please feel free to read the following write-ups:

 NASW Ohio Chapter Magazine: “NAICCO: Preserving Culture and Fostering Connections”